 The Fund has the power to borrow up to 25 per cent. of the value of its total assets at the time of drawdown.
 In the normal course of events, and subject to Board oversight, the Fund is expected to employ gearing in the range of 0 to 20 per cent. of the value of its total assets in order to enhance returns.
-At year end, the Fund's net borrowings represented 11.9 per cent. of total assets.
 Net gearing, which represents net borrowings as a percentage of net assets, is the AIC standard measure of gearing.
-At year end, the Fund's net gearing was 13.5 per cent.
+At year end, the Fund's net gearing was 19.3 per cent.